itamarc/action-itemplate-ghpages/README.md

 :warning: :warning: :warning: **This description is still in development!
 See the [issues](https://github.com/itamarc/action-itemplate-ghpages/issues) to keep track of the progress.** :warning: :warning: :warning:

-Action to publish GitHub Pages using ITemplate
+Action to publish auto-filled GitHub Pages (using ITemplate).

 ## Configuration